The Unbounded Denominators Conjecture: The arithmetic holonomicity theorem

 \begin{proof} Since the qualitative result suffices for our purposes here, we give a soft proof based on compactness.
 The following argument borrows from Bombieri and Gubler's exposition~\cite[page~103]{BombieriGubler} of Bilu's equidistribution theorem.
-Suppose to the contrary that there is an $\varepsilon \in (0,1]$ and an infinite sequence $(z_1^{(d)}, \ldots, z_d^{(d)}) \in \T^d$ such that
+The contrapositive of the requisite statement is the existence of an~$\varepsilon \in (0,1]$ with